Knowledge is Contagious – Digital Branding is Viral

 Rebranding occurs, when a company intends to build a different image from one that it holds presently in the market especially in the minds of the customers, associates, partners and interested parties.
 It involves creation of a new logo, marketing strategy and work culture.
 The reasons necessitating such a strategic initiative could be introduction of new line of products, expansion that may either be geographically or business wise or a simple improvisation on the existing Brand to reposition itself in the market and distance itself from the negative impacts of the old Brand.
 The idea of this piece is to analyse the latter motive.

 The most famous and meticulously built Walmart Brand can be thought as a best example of rebranding and reinventing.
 The retail juggernaut is an indisputably successful business house.
 However, in 2007 Walmart replaced its standard image line “Always Low Prices: to a more encompassing “Save Money.
 Live Better”.
 Not only this but it proceeded to reflect this style statement by revolutionising the interior designs of the stores as well as resonated the same in its work culture.
-REBRAND, an organization that judges companies on their rebranding efforts, awarded Wal-Mart a for this rebranding exercise.
+REBRAND, an organization that judges companies on their rebranding efforts, awarded Wal-Mart a REBRAND 100 Global Award of distinction for this rebranding exercise.

 There is a flip side to this coin too.
 BP is a classic example to explain the concept.
 In 2010 BP, a global giant in oil drilling and exploration decided to change its logo greener to depict an eco – friendly picture.
 However, unfortunately, this initiative took flight in another direction and people looked at this rebranding as intended deception.
 To amplify the effect the largest marine oil spill by BP completely spiralled the rebranding effort in a downward direction.